orangesurf/frigate/README.md

   "useCuda": true
 }
 ```
 The extension has been compiled for the following architectures:
 - 80 - Ampere (A100)
 - 86 - Ampere (RTX 30xx series)
 - 89 - Ada Lovelace (RTX 40xx/50xx series)
 - 90 - Hopper (H100/H200)

+Frigate only implements some Electrum server RPCs, and contains an experimental feature in which it proxies unsupported requests to another Electrum server.
+This server can be configured with `backendElectrumServer`, and is intended to be used to point to a server running on the same host.

 ## Usage